OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 ```

 This will cause the background image to be set to the "overlayImage.png" instead whenever the application is being backgrounded.
 It will prevent sensitive data leaks as the "overlayImage.png" will always override the current view.

+#### Dynamic Analysis

+Proceed to a page on the application which displays sensitive information such as username, email address, account details, etc. Background the application by hitting the Home button on your iOS device.
+Connect to the iOS device and proceed to the following directory (might be different in iOS below 8.0):

+`/var/mobile/Containers/Data/Application/$APP_ID/Library/Caches/Snapshots/`

+If the application caches the sensitive information page as a screenshot, it fails this test.

+It is highly recommended to have a default screenshot that will be cached whenever the application enters the background.

 ### Testing for Sensitive Data in Memory